XFL (2020–2023)

-The XFL is a professional American football minor league consisting of eight teams located across the United States in mid-sized to major markets.
-Seasons run from February to May, with each team playing a ten-game regular season, and four progressing to the playoffs to crown a season champion.
-The league is headquartered in Arlington, Texas.
+The XFL was a professional American football minor league consisting of eight teams located across the United States in mid-sized to major markets.
+The XFL league headquarters were in Arlington, Texas.

-The league was founded by WWE executive Vince McMahon in 2018, as a successor to the league of the same name he founded in 2001.
+The league was founded by WWE executive Vince McMahon in 2018, as a continuation successor to the league of the same name he founded in 2001.
 McMahon founded the new XFL to create a league with fewer off-field controversies and faster, simpler play compared to the bigger National Football League (NFL), and one without the features inspired by professional wrestling or entertainment elements of its predecessor.
-The league and its teams were originally owned by McMahon's Alpha Entertainment.
+The league and its eight teams were originally owned by McMahon's Alpha Entertainment.
+Seasons ran from February to May, with each of the league's teams playing a ten-game regular season, and four progressing to the playoffs to crown a season champion.

 After only five weeks of play in its inaugural 2020 season, the league abruptly ceased play due to the COVID-19 pandemic, and filed for bankruptcy on April 13.
-In August 2020, actor Dwayne Johnson, along with longtime business partner and ex-wife Dany Garcia, led a consortium to purchase the XFL for $15 million.
-The league returned to play on February 18, 2023.
+In August 2020, actor and professional wrestler Dwayne Johnson, along with longtime business partner and ex-wife Dany Garcia, led a consortium to purchase the XFL for $15 million.
+The league returned to play on February 18, 2023, positioned as a minor league.

-The XFL operates in the winter and early spring months, after the end of the NFL season and before the start of the United States Football League (USFL) season.
-The league has a player personnel partnership with the Indoor Football League (IFL), with the IFL functioning as the XFL's de facto minor league.
+The XFL operated in the winter and early spring months, after the end of the NFL season and before the start of the USFL season.
+The league had a player personnel partnership with the Indoor Football League (IFL), with the IFL functioning as the XFL's de facto minor league.

+On September 28, 2023, the XFL announced its intention to merge with the United States Football League.
+On November 30, 2023, the leagues issued a statement that they "completed the antitrust review process in connection with the proposed merger of the XFL and USFL and intend to play a combined season this spring kicking off on Saturday, March 30.
+We are now finalizing terms of the definitive agreement".
+On December 31, the name of the combined league was confirmed as the United Football League, with each component league surviving as a conference within the UFL.
+For the following two seasons, the XFL operated as a conference within the UFL.

+The XFL was formally dissolved October 7, 2025.
+As of that date, three XFL teams have survived: the St. Louis Battlehawks, DC Defenders and Dallas Renegades.